DARPA-ASKEM/simulation-api-spec/README.md

 1. Build your containers by `docker compose build`
 1. Run the tests with `docker compose run tests`.
 1. View the results with `docker compose run --build --service-ports dashboard` (Assuming you haven't deleted any volumes)
+1. To clean up the test runner after use, run `docker compose down`

 ### Usage Details